mingxuan007/text-style-transfer-with-adversarial-network-and-domain-adaptation/README.md

    code:[go](https://github.com/cookielee77/DAST/tree/master/network)

 ### Start
-first: to download the yelp dataset from [the repository](https://github.com/cookielee77/DAST/tree/master/network) and put it to the data folder;
+first: to download the yelp and imdb dataset from [the repository](https://github.com/cookielee77/DAST/tree/master/network) and put it to the data folder;

+second: to run data_filter.py to filter the imdb dataset;

+third: to download glove 300d 100d, and add the path in the corresponding parameters of config.py and style.py, domain.py;

+forth: to add relative parameters of mode paths, training;

-sencond: to run classifier/style-classifier.py to train a style classifier to evaluate the transferred sentences;
+fifth: to run classifier/style.py and domain train  style and domain classifiers to evaluate the transferred sentences;

-third: to run start-train.py for transferring sentences
+sixth: to run start-train.py for transferring sentences

+### Acknowledge
+The publication of the paper cannot leave with the helps and suggestions of the reviewers, they guide me how to improve my paper well; and my teacher Min He is a good teacher to support me to research new direction.
+And i am appreciate the journal -- applied intelligence which provide the chance for me to publish my paper.